UPDATED SEPTEMBER 2025

 Carter Hartle

-Carter Hartle, 11-months old, was killed by the family pit bull, according to the Oneida County Sheriff's Office.
-Carter and his three sisters, ages 7, 10 and 12, were playing with the dog in the living room when it suddenly attacked the baby.
-The mother, 32-year old Lisa Cittadino, turned her back momentarily then heard screams from her children.
+Carter Hartle, 1-months old, was killed by a family pit bull.
+Oneida County sheriff's deputies responded to 2700 State Route 12B around 7:15 pm after a 911 call stating that her baby had been attacked by the family dog.
+Lisa Cittadino told deputies that Carter and his three sisters, ages 7, 10 and 12, were playing with the dog, "Diesel," in the living room when it attacked the baby.
+Cittadino turned her back briefly then heard screams from her children.
 When she saw the dog attacking her baby, she tried to get it to release its jaws.
-Once it did, she called 911.
-The baby was rushed to St. Elizabeth's Hospital in Utica, where he died due to facial and neck injuries, deputies said.
-The family dog, named Diesel, had never shown aggression since joining the family 2-years ago, Cittadino said.
+Once she did, she called 911.
+The baby was rushed to St. Elizabeth's Hospital in Utica, where he died due to facial and neck injuries.
+According to Cittadino, the dog had never shown aggression since joining the family 2-years ago.
 The family had raised Diesel as a puppy.
-The Verona Dog Warden, Susan Gardinier, seized the dog and placed it into quarantine.
+Verona Dog Control Officer Susan Gardinier took custody of the canine.
 The dog was euthanized at the family's request.
-Afterward, Gardinier identified the dog as a 2-year old pit bull-shar pei mix and said that "[pit bulls] are bred to latch on, to hang on, and that's what they do." [source citations]
+Afterward, Gardinier identified the dog as a 2-year old pit bull-shar pei mix.
+Gardinier also stated, "[pit bulls] are bred to latch on, to hang on, and that's what they do." [source citations]

 Date of death: November 15, 2015 Chained: No